-TUNING MENU MENU OPTIONS DESCRIPTION 1 Prop Band Generates a fire rate based on the error the setpoint temperature and the actual the actual error is less than the proporti to 120°F, 0.55°C to 66°C), the fire rate will the error is equal to or greater than the setting, the fire rate will be 100%. l outlet temperature.
-If ional band setting (1°F will be less than 100%.
+TUNING MENU MENU OPTIONS DESCRIPTION 1 Prop Band Generates a fire rate based on the error that exists between the setpoint temperature and the actual outlet temperature.
+If the actual error is less than the proportional band setting (1°F to 120°F, 0.55°C to 66°C), the fire rate will be less than 100%.
+If the error is equal to or greater than the proportional band setting, the fire rate will be 100%.
 2 Integral Gain This sets the fraction of the output, due to setpoint error, to add or subtract from the output each minute to move towards the setpoint.
 Gain is adjustable from 0.00 to 1.00 (Default is 1.0).
-3 Derivative Time This value (0.0 to 2.0 min.) responds to the rate of change of the setpoint error.
-This is the time that this action advances the output.
+3 3 Derivative Time This value (0.0 to 2.0 min.) responds to the rate of change the setpoint error.
+This is the time that this action advance the output.
 Warmup - The feature embodied in menu items 4, 5 and 6 eliminates Temperature Overshoots during the "Warmup" period of a cold ignition cycle on all Heating Boilers by temporarily modifying the PID Gain parameter during warmup and for a period defined in the Tuning menu.
-4 Warmup Prop Band Range = $1 - 120^{\circ}F$ (0.55°C to 66°C) Default = 95 (52°C) 5 Warmup Int Gain Range = 0.00 - 2.00 Default = .50 6 Warmup PID Timer Range = 0 - 240 seconds Default = 20 seconds 7 Reset Defaults?
+4 Warmup Prop Band Range = 1 - 120°F (0.55°C to 66°C) Default = 95 (52°C) 5 Warmup Int Gain Range = 0.00 - 2.00 Default = .50 6 Warmup PID Timer Range = 0 - 240 seconds Default = 20 seconds 7 Reset Defaults?
 Allows Tuning menu options to be reset to their Factory Default values.